jorgschonau/SaddestSentence/README.md

 ### Output

-You will find a summary of the top & min 50 sentences per method [here](https://github.com/jorgschonau/SaddestSentence/blob/master/files/top50_sentimentr.csv)
+You can download a summary of the top & min 50 sentences per method [here](https://github.com/jorgschonau/SaddestSentence/blob/master/files/top50_sentimentr.csv).
+I will put this soon on a Shiny environment, but for now you can just open it in Excel and sort by each of the coloumns.

+Fun fact: the 3nd most negative senetence accordind to SentimentR is a line from beginning of the film Pulp Fiction:

+>Honey Bunny: (imitates a duck) quack, quack, quack, quack, quack, quack, quack...

-### Most Negative Sentences
+### The Saddest Sentences

 So far, the most sombre sentence is from the book Catch 22: